ColemanMaximus/aq3d-api/README.md

 ### API Coverage

 - **Servers**
-  - GET server statistics such as player counts.
+  - Retrieve server statistics (player counts, status, etc.)
-  - Capture timestamped server snapshots for logging or charting graphs.
+  - Capture timestamped server snapshots for logging or analytics.

 - **Items (Supports Ranges)**
-  - Create a container of Item objects and view their data.
+  - Fetch items by ID range from the API
-  - Filter items by multiple types:
+  - Filter items by type, equip type, rarity, or attribute key
-    - Item Type
-    - Item Equip Type
-    - Item Attribute Key
-    - Item Rarity

 - **Maps (Supports Ranges)**
-  - Create a container of Map objects and view their data.
+  - Fetch maps/dungeons by ID range
-  - Filter maps by map attribute keys.
+  - Filter maps by attribute key

 - **Dialogs (Supports Ranges)**
-  - Create a container of Dialog objects and view their data.
+  - Fetch dialogs by ID range
-  - View individual frames and actors of each Dialog.
+  - Access dialog frames and actors (NPCs)

+- **Auto-Update Support**
+  - Containers can auto-refresh their data from the API at configurable intervals

 Save data CSV and JSON files with a single method either `to_csv(Path)` or `to_json_file(Path)` on the container objects.

----

-### TODOs
+## TODOs

 - Refactor all HTTP requests to use async for non-blocking operations.
 - API for more types